 The Dell Latitude E5440 is a great mid-range business notebook and has a solid build in our personal experience.
 Everything works perfectly under Windows (which it was designed for) and only loses access to the internal Wi-Fi and has a minor Bluetooth connectivity issue on macOS.
-Sierra users will see a battery indicator stating the battery is not being charged even when it is plugged in so we recommend that you update to High Sierra if you wish to receive continued support.
 The WiFi issue can be permanently fixed by swapping out the internal card or by adding a USB WiFi adapter if you have multiple laptops.
 For the intermittent Bluetooth issues, use a USB Bluetooth adapter or start the HackBook with a smartphone connected by USB cable.
 If your smartphone is Android, take advantage of USB Tethering.
 If you have small kids that love to play online games, the Dell Latitude E5440 HackBook is perfect for them to learn on while keeping your actual MacBook safe from the occasional drops and spills.

 The E5440 comes with either the (lower resolution) Intel HD Graphics 4400 or the (higher resolution) Nvidia GeForce GT 720M.
 The Intel HD Graphics 4400 GPU is what we typically use and advise for better stability with multiple OS.
 Users who require the ability to cast to an external display or projector will need to do this under HDMI or utilize a USB Display adapter.